Terms and Criteria

 - 1 long time subscriber/connoisseur of professional theatres in Ottawa

-The steering committee appoints one of its members to serve as the Jury Chair.
+The Board of Directors appoints a person to serve as the Jury Chair.
+The Jury Chair may, but is not required to, be a member of the jury.
 The Jury Chair is responsible for:

 - Coordinating juror attendance for eligible productions (including booking of tickets);

 - Maintaining a list of jurors who have attended each production;

 - Maintaining a list of jurors who have declared a conflict of interest for each production;

 - Ensuring that the minimum of 7 jurors attend each qualifying production Coordinate meeting for deliberation at the end of each season.
 This meeting may be facilitated by the board President or a Francophone member of the board of directors or a professional selected by the Jury Chair in conjunction with the board President.